liana-p/narrat-engine/docs/features/audio.md

 The `play` function plays audio, either music or sounds.

-To use the `play` function, the game needs to have audio files loaded by adding them to the config file:
+To use the `play` function, the game needs to have audio files loaded by adding them to the audio config file, usually located at `data/audio.yaml`:

 ```yaml
 files: